4. 3 Side effects overview

 - Most patients underestimate side effects.

-Patients generally say that side effects are less difficult than they really are, or often forget to mention them at all.
+But patients generally say that side effects are less difficult than they really are.
+Or often forget to mention them at all.

 If you have any side effects make sure your doctor takes these seriously…